TomPace101/treestep/notes.md

 - classmethod to expand a bytes string into a board
 - method, or whatever else, to collect all child boards (see discussion below)
 - something for sorting and filtering (see below)
+- the whole board inversion thing, with matchup

 # Overall Process